SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

                     i_v TYPE LINE OF zcl_demo_abap_amdp=>carr_fli_tab
                     i_w TYPE LINE OF der_type
-                    "---- LIKE addition (types based on existing data objects) ---- i_x LIKE int "Local type
+                    "---- LIKE addition (types based on existing data objects) ---- i_x LIKE int "Local data object
-                    i_y LIKE zcl_demo_abap_dtype_dobj=>comma "Constant specified in a class i_z LIKE zdemo_abap_objects_interface=>stat_str "Data object specified in an interface "---- LIKE LINE OF addition (types based on existing internal tables) ---- i_1 LIKE LINE OF itab "Local type "---- LIKE REF TO addition (reference types based on existing data object) ---- i_2 LIKE REF TO int "Local type (elementary) i_3 LIKE REF TO itab "Local type (table) .
+                    i_y LIKE zcl_demo_abap_dtype_dobj=>comma "Constant specified in a class i_z LIKE zdemo_abap_objects_interface=>stat_str "Data object specified in an interface "---- LIKE LINE OF addition (types based on existing internal tables) ---- i_1 LIKE LINE OF itab "Local internal table "---- LIKE REF TO addition (reference types based on existing data object) ---- i_2 LIKE REF TO int "Local elementary data object i_3 LIKE REF TO itab "Local internal table .

   PROTECTED SECTION.